Adrian-Ng/Adrian-Ng.github.io/_SQL/cte/04-cte-segmentation.md

 INTO #split
 FROM cteSplit;
 ```
-Warming: `NEWID()` produces a different result at each transaction¬
+Warming: `NEWID()` produces a different result at each transaction!
 {: .notice--warning}

 ### Percentage Distribution